-In some ways, Thailand’s attractions are similar to Malaysia, with famous beaches, rain forests, and a unique culture that evolved with much less influence of the western world.
+In some ways, Thailand’s landmarks and attractions are similar to Malaysia, with famous beaches, rain forests, and a unique culture that evolved with much less influence of the western world.
 Although, very different Bangkok also has its modern side with malls and parks.
-However, Thailand seems to be more prepared to backpackers, solo travelers, and digital nomads than to families.
+However, Thailand seems to be more prepared for backpackers, solo travelers, and digital nomads than for families.
 Some of the most famous attractions include Kanchanaburi, Phuket, the Phi Phi islands, Bangkok, Chiang Mai, and Ayutthaya.

 Outdoor activities and Natural Beauty of Thailand vs Malaysia